Beet-Games/RAG-chatbot/README.md

-# RAG-chatbot
-A chatbot that can answer user questions about a given website using a Retrieval-Augmented Generation (RAG) approach.

 # Implementing a Chatbot with RAG for Conair Mexico

 Welcome to the README file for the implementation of a Chatbot with RAG (Retrieval-Augmented Generation) for Conair Mexico.
 This project aims to develop an intelligent chatbot that can assist users with their queries and provide relevant information about Conair products and services.